- Online Training

 But, for many (especially those coaching or living in the high school and college realm), this isn’t the real world.
 Their days are filled with unexpected obstacles, limited budgets, and divisional time constraints.

 Having spent the better portion of 5 years interning and working at the collegiate level, I can tell you first hand that scheduling is a nightmare.
-Not only that, nutrition is a mere afterthought as practice takes precedence over training sessions at some schools.
+Not only that, athletic nutrition is a mere afterthought as practice takes precedence over training sessions at some schools.

 This guide won’t delve into the science behind ATP generation, insulin biochemistry, or HPA axis regulation.
 However, I will provide you with 4 simple strategies to improve performance and alter body composition in a positive manner.

 As developing athletes, your biggest asset for high workloads is the addition of liquid carbohydrates during training.
 Most assume liquid carbs only have a place within extreme endurance or high intensity sporting events.
 However, in the case of high school athletes, most will workout before school (6AM-ish) or immediately after their last class (3PM-ish).

 Now, if you’ve ever worked with high school athletes, you know it is nearly impossible to get them to eat breakfast.
 Mornings are usually spent smashing the snooze button before scrolling through Instagram and wandering out the door 5 minutes late with a stale Eggo waffle in hand.